SandeepSaini24/Java-Projects/README.md

  Project Description:-
   Here's how our project works:
-   1_This game will be played between the computer and the user.
+   1. This game will be played between the computer and the user.
-   2_The computer will randomly pick either rock, paper or scissors.
+   2. The computer will randomly pick either rock, paper or scissors.
 The user will not know what the computer picks.
-   3_The user will be asked to choose either rock, paper or scissors.
+   3. The user will be asked to choose either rock, paper or scissors.
-   4_We will compare the computer's pick and the user's pick and decide whether the user won or lost or drew.
+   4. We will compare the computer's pick and the user's pick and decide whether the user won or lost or drew.
 }